 Expected format of evidence:

-Snapshots containing the result of the installation of package A and B.
+Snapshots containing the result of the installation of valid and invalid packages.

 4.2.3.6.1 Security event logging

 Requirement Name: Security event logging

 Requirement Reference: In accordance with industry best practice

 Requirement Description: Security events shall be logged together with a unique system reference (e.g. host name, IP or MAC address) and the exact time the incident occurred.
 For each security event, the log entry shall include user name and/or timestamp and/or performed action and/or result and/or length of session and/or values exceeded and/or value reached.